ankit-pant/ipsc_quantum_algorithm_qsharp/README.md

 # ipsc_quantum_algorithm_qsharp

-This branch is a testing branch to get familiar with Q#
+This branch is documentation branch that stores the various project reports